 - With your audio guide you'll get the inside scoop on the recently re-opened Casa de les Punxes, a mighty Gothic castle designed by Josep Puig i Cadafalch

-- Check out the painted-tile panels that crown the sections between the spires and look for a sundial, a floral design, and an angel
+- Check out the painted-tile panels that crown the sections between the spires and learn the history of Saint Jordi, the dragon-slayer of Catalan legend

 After skipping the entrance line, your audio guide will tell you all about the building project, and its many significant and fanciful features.
 From the four amazing turrets, through the wrought-iron balconies and stained glass windows.
 All the way down to the neo-Gothic style sculptures by Alfons Juyol.
 And it's not just a beautiful building, it also manages to symbolically tell the story of Saint Jordi, the dragon-slaying legend of Catalan history.